WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 30. Eat Busan famous fish cake

-Try it !
+Try it!
 It is so delicious.
-We recommend you to visit the main branch in Busan.
+We recommend you visit the main branch in Busan.
 Here is their website.

 Busan is a very large city.
-Therefore, to avoid wasting time commuting between main sights, we recommend to choose a hotel conveniently located an depending on what you wish to visit and do during your trip.
+Therefore, to avoid wasting time commuting between main sights, we recommend choosing a hotel conveniently located and depending on what you wish to visit and do during your trip.

 Shilla Stay Haeundae

-In terms of location, value for money and quality of the facilities, our favourite hotel in Busan is Shilla Stay located in Haeundae.
+In terms of location, value for money, and quality of the facilities, our favorite hotel in Busan is Shilla Stay located in Haeundae.
 Directly facing the most famous beach in Korea, the view from the room or the rooftop pool is absolutely stunning.

 You can also enjoy a delicious buffet breakfast every morning.
-The hotel also has different restaurants on the first floor with japanese food, korean food and a bar serving all kind of draft beer.
+The hotel also has different restaurants on the first floor with Japanese food, Korean food and a bar serving all kinds of draft beer.

 Paradise Hotel Haeundae

 For the ultimate luxury experience by the beach, we love the Paradise Hotel in Haeundae.
 This hotel is pricier than Shilla Stay, but it’s a really gorgeous place.
-We especially love the pool, directly facing the sea.
+We especially love the pool, which directly faces the sea.

 We felt just like in Bali for a moment 🙂 Besides, Paradise Hotel also has a casino with a fair amount of slot machines, blackjack tables and roulettes.